opportus/object-mapper/README.md

 Use this solution for mapping source to target objects via extensible strategies and controls.

-Leverage this solution by delegating to it mapping strategies and controls of objects to:
+Leverage this solution to:

 -   Decouple source and target from mapping logic
 -   Dynamically define control flow over data being transferred from source to target
--   Dynamically define target model depending on source model
+-   Dynamically define target model depending on source model and reciprocally

-This project aims to provide a standard core system to many solutions such as:
+This project aims to provide a standard core system to higher level systems such as:

 -   Data transformation
 -   ORM